 PURPOSE: In 2019, the 74th United Nations General Assembly designated 29 September as the International Day of Awareness of Food Loss and Waste (resolution A/RES/74/209), recognizing the fundamental role that sustainable food production plays in promoting food security and nutrition.
 Reducing food losses and waste is essential in a world where the number of people affected by hunger has been slowly on the rise since 2014, and tons and tons of edible food are lost and/or wasted every day.
 Food loss and waste undermine the sustainability of our food systems.

-FORUM:Stop Food Loss and waste, for the people, for the planet.”
-International Day of Awareness of Food Loss and Waste 2023.
+FORUM: “Stop Food Loss and waste, for the people, for the planet.”
+International Day of Awareness of Food Loss and Waste 2024.
+Reducing food loss and waste is crucial for improving food security and nutrition, promoting efficient resource use, mitigating hunger, protecting the environment, and fostering more equitable distribution of food resources globally.
+It is a climate solution that can be used by countries and communities to reduce greenhouse gas (GHG) emissions.
 This year we will continue to promote the reduction of food losses and waste by raising awareness about the magnitude and importance of this phenomenon in social, environmental and financial matters, thus contributing to guaranteeing food security for all and reducing gas emissions.
 Why is reducing food loss and waste important in contributing to agrifood systems transformation?.
 Follow the hashtags: #FLWday, #FoodWaste, #29september, #FoodLoss.

-EVENTS The International Day of Awareness of Food Loss and Waste 2023 will be hold on September 29th from 16:00 to 18:00 CEST;This event will bring together diverse voices in the region to promote a message of unity around the transformation of food systems, moving towards a more sustainable and resilient future Join the call to action for public and private entities, and consumers, to work together to cut food loss and waste.
+EVENTS: On September 27th at 13:30 hrs CEST; a virtual event to mark the International Day of Awareness of Food Loss and Waste 2024 will be convened by the FAO and the UNEP; This event will bring together diverse voices in the region to promote a message of unity around the transformation of food systems, moving towards a more sustainable and resilient future Join the call to action for public and private entities, and consumers, to work together to cut food loss and waste.
 Together we can work towards enhancing the efficient use of natural resources, mitigating climate change, and supporting food security and nutrition.
-Global event registration link.

 PODCASTS: Reducing food losses and waste is essential in a world where the number of people affected by hunger has been slowly on the rise since 2014, and tons and tons of edible food are lost and/or wasted every day.
 Listen to the Audio-Podcasts!